-The Best Under-$10 Drugstore Concealers
+The Best Under-$15 Drugstore Concealers

 It's difficult to name what every person's favorite beauty product is with total certainty.
 But, if we had to guess, we'd put concealer at the top of the list.
-Some will argue that we should rely on our skin care to keep our faces fresh, but let's be real, sometimes we're left with bags under our eyes after a late-night marathon of Westworld.
-And let's not forget about the random pimples that pop up on our noses, courtesy of stress or good ol' menstruation.
+Some will argue that we should rely on our skin care to keep our faces fresh, but let's be real: Sometimes we're left with bags under our eyes after a late-night marathon of Succession.
+And let's not forget about the random pimples that pop up on our noses, courtesy of stress or good ol' hormones.
 That's when we usually rely on cover-up to save the day.

 If you don't yet have a favorite or are just looking to stock up for this season, we've rounded up the cream of the crop to help you pick.
-Here's the best news: All of these concealers ring in at under $20.
+Here's the best news: All of these concealers ring in at under $15, including two formulas that earned top spots in this year's Beauty Innovator Awards.

 There is a lot of product out there — some would say too much.
 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team, but if you buy something we link to on our site, Refinery29 may earn commission.